»Food Studies Across the Peninsula

-This undergraduate/graduate course, co-taught by Food Studies and Italian Studies faculty, and open to all Chapman students, merges expertise in science and cultural studies while exploring the food production of Italy.
-Students design their individual research projects to be integrated with visits to farms, markets, wineries, local fishing communities, and truffle hunting in the Apennine to explore sustainability and the impact of global pressures on food systems.
-The course includes visits to signature firms of Italian food production, such as the balsamic vinegar in Modena and Parmesan cheese and Prosciutto in Parma.
+This undergraduate/graduate course, co-taught by Food Studies and Italian Studies faculty, and open to all Chapman students, merges expertise in science and cultural studies while exploring signature food production of Italy.
+Students design their individual research projects to be integrated with visits to farms, markets, wineries, local fishing communities, and truffle hunting to explore sustainability and the impact of global pressures on food systems.
+The course alternates between Umbria and Piedmont.

-* Designed by Dr. Anuradha Prakash and Dr. Federico Pacchioni in collaboration with the program in Food, Sustainability, and Environmental Studies of Umbra Institute.
+* Designed by Dr. Anuradha Prakash and Dr. Federico Pacchioni in collaboration with the program in Food, Sustainability, and Environmental Studies of Umbra Institute (for Umbria) and in collaboration with the University of Gastronomic Sciences in Pollenzo (for Piedmont).

 Moments from Topics in Food, Diet, & Culture